-In this video, Dr. Gelmini, interventional neuroradiologist at the University Hospital Center of Namur (Belgium), takes you inside the angiography suite where acute strokes are treated.
-He explains how mechanical thrombectomy using the Vesalio NEVA NET™ stent retriever can quickly restore cerebral blood flow, thereby promoting better clinical recovery for patients.
+In this video, Dr. Gelmini, interventional neuroradiologist at the University Hospital Center of Namur in Belgium, takes you into the angio suite where acute strokes are treated.
+He demonstrates how mechanical thrombectomy with the Vesalio NEVA NET™ stent retriever can rapidly restore cerebral blood flow and thereby support clinical recovery.

 Insights from Dr. Gelmini on Vesalio NEVA NET™: A new step in neurovascular care